The Cure For Sleep: Size & Shape

 Kerri ní Dochartaigh, author of Thin Places

-This month’s advance extract from The Cure For Sleep is about size & shape: what it takes to arrive at a sense of right fit in our skin, our circumstances.
+This month’s extract from The Cure For Sleep is about size & shape: what it takes to arrive at a sense of right fit in our skin, our circumstances.
 How it feels to be without that.
 After reading, do share a short true tale of your own - no more than 300 words – on this theme in the comments section.

 august’s extract